diannedejesus/debt_tracker/readme.md

 <!-- Functional Descrition
  With this section, you’re trying to answer a simple question: What does the software do?
 Of course, to answer this question thoroughly, you’ll need to dig a little deeper.
 In your functional description, you should cover error handling, one-time startup procedures, user limitations, and other similar details.  -->

-### Login
+### Login / Registration / User Admin
 A login is necessary to keep the information confidential and assure that only authorized personnel has access.
 Due to this, it will not have a traditional registration page.
 Instead, there will be a page where an administrator can create new accounts.

 The login should include a message for unregistered people, telling them that the admin must make them an account.
-Only the administrator will have access to the registration page.
+Only administrative accounts will have access to the registration page.
 There they will be able to create accounts for authorized case workers.
 The user will need to validate their account and create a password.
 The page can also revoke access.

 #### **Additional Details**
 * In the current scope, there is no need to implement access levels for the case worker accounts.